-A Very High Percentage of INFPs are Gifted « intuitive * introverted * creative I’m compelled to write – Many people are expressing an isolation that was explained to some degree by the MBTI.
+A Very High Percentage of INFPs are Gifted « intuitive * introverted * creative.
+I’m compelled to write – Many people are expressing an isolation that was explained to some degree by the MBTI.

 Sophia Dembling explains.
 Photo by Sophia Dembling My essay Confessions of an Introverted Traveler drew a lot of feedback from fellow introverts tired of reading stories about others’ great experiences meeting people.
 Many who wrote told me they were worried that, because they were introverts, they simply weren’t cut out to travel.
 For anyone trying to decide if they should hit the road or just stay home where nobody will bother them, I thought I’d offer these six tips for introverted travelers.

 I covered affirmations for pessimists on another blog, now I'm thinking about affirmations for introverts .
 Self-affirmations, when spoken aloud, can sound kind of silly.
+Introversion: The often forgotten factor impacting the gifted.
 Burruss, J.

 & Kaenzig, L. Virginia Association for the Gifted Vol. 21, No. 1 Fall 1999 In this article, Jill Burruss and Lisa Kaenzig define introversion and lists many of the characteristics of introverts.
 Suggestions are made on ways teachers can help introverts in the classroom and how families can help introverts at home.
-Introversion: The often forgotten factor impacting the gifted
+The Upside Of Being An Introvert (And Why Extroverts Are Overrated) Seen but not heard: the introverts in our classrooms | Teacher Network Blog | Guardian Professional.
 Author Susan Cain has made a loud splash with her new book Quiet – The Power of Introverts in a World That Can't Stop Talking.

 Introverts the world over have breathed a collective sigh of relief at Cain's reassurance that it is okay to choose a night at home with a good book over a dinner party invite, and that letting your phone go to voicemail doesn't necessarily make you a friendless misanthrope.
 Quiet celebrates the positive features of the introvert personality, while examining the way in which our society is geared up to celebrate and encourage extrovert personality traits.
 Introverts unite!
 (Quietly.)
 I am an introvert .

 And, like my fellow introverts, I am sorely misunderstood.
 Common wisdom says that America is a nation of extroverts and here, introversion is stigmatized.
 Parents worry about children who would rather play alone in their rooms than join the gang in the playground.
 Bookish teenagers are exhorted to break out of their shells.
-Screening Out the Introverts - Advice By William Pannapacker Some years ago I joined my students in taking the Myers-Briggs Type Indicator, a test to determine personality type.
+Screening Out the Introverts - Advice.
+By William Pannapacker Some years ago I joined my students in taking the Myers-Briggs Type Indicator, a test to determine personality type.

 It was an assignment in a course I was teaching on vocational exploration.
 Assuming there would be an average distribution of results among the 20 students, I planned a series of small-group assignments in which they would discuss their own results for each of the test's personality dichotomies (e.g., thinking versus feeling).
 But a problem turned up immediately: Not one student had received an "I" for introversion.
 Everyone, it seemed, was an extrovert (Myers-Briggs spells it with an "a," like "extra").